 A large amount of mapping data and information relevant to the renewable energy industry is currently collected and housed by different agencies and institutions.
 However, there is no central source for this information and finding it can be time consuming and challenging.

-The AREMI project will consolidate data currently housed by multiple organisations such as Geoscience Australia, the Bureau of Meteorology and CSIRO.
+The Australian Renewable Energy Mapping Infrastructure Project will consolidate data currently housed by multiple organisations such as Geoscience Australia, the Bureau of Meteorology and CSIRO.

 The purpose of the AREMI project is to better inform energy supply and infrastructure investment decisions; reduce the time and costs associated with early stage project planning; and create opportunities for value adding analytical work within the public and private sectors.

 AREMI makes it easier for renewable energy projects to get off the ground in Australia.
 We provide a ‘one stop shop’ for all open geospatial data relevant to the energy sector stakeholders from government, industry and research.
 Energy project developers can freely access spatial information such as existing electricity infrastructure to assist with site identification.

 The AREMI platform enables financiers and investors to explore the potential success of proposed ventures.
 AREMI also acts as a repository for ARENA–funded mapping projects to enable their access in one consolidated location.

 The open source, three-dimensional mapping platform converts and visually displays information in a web browser without the need for external software or plugins.
 It facilitates access to multiple geospatial datasets or various formats in one location.
 For example, it can be used to overlay electricity, geothermal and land use data from Geoscience Australia; water, solar and weather data from Bureau of Meteorology; population from the Australian Bureau of Statistics or outputs from other ARENA projects such as the Institute of Sustainable Future’s ‘Network Opportunity Mapping’ project.